2 minutes

 script that is supposed to run on a remote test server.

-This remote server doesn’t have GUI, it doesn’t have copilot and doesn’t have our favorite IDE that make our life sufferable.
+This remote server doesn’t have a GUI, it doesn’t have copilot and doesn’t have our favorite IDE that makes our life sufferable.

 So what does this lazy developer do?